Zartoz/zz-marketplace/README.md

 # QBCore Marketplace Script 🛒

 This script provides a dynamic marketplace system within the QBCore framework, allowing players to buy and sell items in-game.
 Players can list items from their inventory for sale, browse items others have listed, and view recent purchases.
-The marketplace is accessible via a ped placed in the game world, and both the menu and target systems are configurable to support either `qb-menu` or `ox_lib`, and `qb-target` or `ox_target`.
+The marketplace is accessible via a ped placed in the game world, you can also choose your target system by navigating to the config.lua file.

 ## Features 🌟

 - **Sell Items**: Players can list items from their inventory for sale with customizable pricing and descriptions. 💸
 - **Buy Items**: Browse and purchase items listed by other players in the marketplace. 🛍️
 - **Recent Purchases**: View a list of recent purchases made by other players. 📜
-- **Configurable Menus**: Supports both `qb-menu` and `ox_lib` for a flexible menu experience. 📋
 - **Ped and Target System**: Place a marketplace ped in-game and interact with it using `qb-target` or `ox_target`, depending on your preference. 🎯
 - **Blip Integration**: Adds a customizable blip on the map to mark the marketplace location. 🗺️